neopragma/sociabletests/README.md

 In order to isolate the code under test from external dependencies for the duration of specific test cases, we use a construct known as a Test Double.
 A Test Double stands in for a real dependency of the code under test in much the same way as a [stunt double](https://stuntteam.org/what-is-a-stunt-double-everything-you-need-to-know/) stands in for an actor in a movie.

-Like a stunt double, a test double is not as good-looking as the original, but as long as it's dressed up to look like the real thing it serves its purpose.
+Like a stunt double, a test double is not as good-looking as the original, but as long as it's dressed up to look like the real thing it's all good.

 I don't know who coined the term or when, but it became popularized after the publication of Gerard Meszaros' 2007 book, _xUnit Test Patterns: Refactoring Test Code_.